US and China agree to drastically roll back tariffs in major trade breakthrough

 The announcement, which was made in a joint statement, comes after a weekend of marathon trade negotiations in Geneva, Switzerland by officials from the world’s two largest economies, during which both sides touted “substantial progress.”

+Dow futures jumped more than 2%, while S&P 500 futures rose nearly 3%, and the tech-heavy Nasdaq Composite futures went up more than 3.5% during Asian afternoon trading.
+Asian markets were higher too, with Hong Kong’s Hang Seng index ending about 3% higher.
+The US dollar gained ground against other major currencies, while the price of gold, which tends to drop when investors are feeling more secure, fell.

+The mutual tariff revisions will be imposed by May 14.
+Trump’s 20% fentanyl-related levies on China, imposed in February and March, will stay.
+However, each side has agreed to lower “reciprocal” tariffs on the other by 115 percentage points for 90 days.

-By May 14, the US will temporarily lower its tariffs on Chinese goods from 145% to 30%, while China will cut its levies on American imports from 125% to 10%, according to the joint statement.
+That effectively means the US will temporarily lower its overall tariffs on Chinese goods from 145% to 30%, while China will cut its levies on American imports from 125% to 10%, according to the joint statement.

-Both sides recognize “the importance of a sustainable, long-term, and mutually beneficial economic and trade relationship,” they said.
+The trade war has already affected the US and Chinese economies.
+America’s gross domestic product, the broadest measure of the US economy, showed its first quarterly contraction since early 2022, as importers raced to bring in goods before punishing tariff rates kicked in.

+As for China, its exports to the US fell sharply last month, impacting the country’s enormous manufacturing industry.
+Chinese factory activity contracted at its fastest pace in 16 months in April, adding urgency to Beijing’s efforts to roll out fresh economic stimulus.

 “These discussions may be conducted alternately in China and the United States, or a third country upon agreement of the Parties.
 As required, the two sides may conduct working-level consultations on relevant economic and trade issues,” it added.